NavneetKanna/blog/_posts/2024-01-30-Understanding-Metal-and-MSL.md

     lib = device.newLibraryWithURL_error_("test.metallib", None)
     func_name = lib[0].newFunctionWithName_("addition_compute_function")
     ```
-    Printing *func_name* should deisplay the compute kernel function name, device, function type and attributes (maybe the things displayed might vary based on the version of )
+    Printing *func_name* should deisplay the compute kernel function name, device, function type and attributes (maybe the things displayed might vary based on the version of ...)
+    Also, printing *lib* will show errors in the compute kernel code, if there are any.
+4. The compute kernel code is still not yet an executable code, to make it one, we have to create a pipeline.
+[A pipeline specifies the steps that the GPU performs to complete a specific task] (https://developer.apple.com/documentation/metal/performing_calculations_on_a_gpu?language=objc)